Rishiben/Rishiben/README.md

 ### Hi there 👋 Here is the stuff i have learnt and still learning

-🔭 I’m currently a Student at Maulana Azad National Institute of Technology
+🔭 I’m Graduated from Maulana Azad National Institute of Technology in 2024
-- 🌱 I’m currently learning Data structures.
+- 🌱 I’m currently learning DevOps.
 - I'm an Enthusiast at Competitive programming on popular platforms Codeforces(begginer).
 - 📫 How to reach me: rishiben18@gmail.com